 - 1. What is the most serious effect that electric shock can have if you come into contact with a live part? - 2.
 To prove a circuit or equipment is dead after isolation what is the FIRST activity in the sequence of events that must be carried out? - 3.
 The normal procedure when you are working on electrical equipment is to? - 4.
 The correct three-phase insulation colours according to BS7671 for L1, L2, L3, N (respectively) are? - 5.
 A residual current device is designed to operate in the event of what type of fault? - 6.
-Who has the legal responsibility to ensure that risk assessments are carried out? - 7.
-What is a switched fused connection unit (spur) used for? - 8.
-What is the purpose of the inspection conducted prior to use of equipment is to verify? - 9.
-What is the purpose of the inspection conducted prior to testing an installation? - 10.
+Who has the legal responsibility to carry out a risk assessment? - 7.
+What is verified by inspection conducted on equipment? - 8.
 In which order must the following tests on Class I equipment be carried out? - 1: Earth continuity - 2: Visual Inspection - 3: Operation - 4: Insulation Resistance